bhve0693/APESD/HW2/Sys_Call/README.md

 3. Added syscall.c.
 The system call was implemented with the macro SYSCALL_DEFINE3(rand_sort,int32_t*,input_buffer,int32_t, size, int32_t*,sorted_buffer)

-  4.Created the corresponding make-file and add the directory to core-y in the main kernel makefile
+4. Created the corresponding make-file and add the directory to core-y in the main kernel makefile

 5. Performed the folllowing commands at /linux
    $sudo make -j4 (Compiling and building the kernel in a concurrent fashion)